• Elemental Navigator

 Tell me more about project cost share.
 Is this required?

 Project funding is used to help buy down deployment risk.
-This means we do not pay for the whole project, but rather we will structure deployments under a cost share model.
-As an applicant, you are asked to find a customer or partner to fund a significant portion of the project, typically 50% or more.
+This means we do not pay for the whole project, but rather, we will structure deployments under a cost-share or co-investment model.
+Applicants are asked to find a customer or partner to fund a significant portion of the project, typically 50% or more.

-Cost share, or partner/customer contributions to the project, is how our program evaluates market-pull for solutions.
-Our strong preference is for cost share to come in the form of cash from customers.
-This is the strongest indicator of market demand for a solution.
-Secondary cost share sources can be 1) partners; 2) investors; 3) university, state, federal or other funds.
-We will recognize in-kind cost share in special circumstances including labor from customers, discounted equipment/leases and other contributions to the project.
+Cost share, or partner/customer contributions to the project, is how Elemental evaluates market-pull for solutions.
+Our strong preference is for cost share to come in the form of cash from customers or capital providers like project financiers, investors, or government entities.
+We will recognize in-kind cost share in special circumstances including labor from customers, discounted equipment/leases, and other contributions to the project.